zhol0777/is-this-good/STABILIZERS.md

 ### Be aware of issues

 - Staebies
   - Manufactured by Tecsee.
 Designed only for GMK molds, so key caps with molds that vary from GMK tolerances (such as some PBT keycaps) may bind, as secondhand reports have claimed.
-Occasional reports of these stems cracking keycap stems have been spotted in the wild.
+Occasional reports of these stems from v1 Stabies cracking keycap stems have surfaced.
 Other users have a grand time with these, and the stock rattle on the spacebar outclasses TX stabs.

 ## Plate Mount